viviags28/TMDDPBOViviC1/README.md

 ## How to Compile and Run
 ### Prerequisites
 Before running the game, make sure you have the following installed:
-- Java Development Kit (JDK) JDK 11 or newer is recommended.
+- Java Development Kit (JDK): JDK 11 or newer is recommended.
 - MySQL Server Used to store game results (score, missed bullets, remaining bullets).
 - MySQL Connector/J The JDBC driver (mysql-connector-j-9.5.0.jar) is located in the lib directory.